trungthanh-tran/google-authenticator-integration/README.md

-How to use
+# How to use

+- Go to file
+- Run composer install
-# Run php sample.php
+- Run php sample.php
-# Use Google Authenticator scan QR code from qrcode.png
+- Use Google Authenticator scan QR code from qrcode.png
-# Enter code from Google Authenticator.
+- Enter code from Google Authenticator.